iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 ### Functors and their fixed points {#sec:f-algebras}

-Now we know that both the natural numbers and lists are not the fixed points of ordinary type operators but of functors from $\Types$ to itself.
+Now we know that both the natural numbers and lists aren't just the fixed points of ordinary type operators but of functors from $\Types$ to itself.
 But is there anything special in this?
 As you may expect, the answer is _yes_.